Excel VBA Range Object

 Things to Remember

-- Range object denotes a single cell or multiple cells.
+- The range object denotes a single cell or multiple cells.

 - To manipulate cell values, we need to use the properties and methods.

-- To refer objects in excel, Range follows object hierarchy patter using the “.”
+- To refer to objects in excel, Range follows the object hierarchy pattern using the “.”
 Notation.